-A concept which we have recently introduced to our school is growth mindset based on the work of Carol Dweck.
+A concept which we follow at our school is growth mindset based on the work of Carol Dweck.
 We believe the best thing to do is to teach children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning and asking questions.
 Rather than simply praising success we praise effort, persistence and positive attitudes to the frequent difficulties in the process of learning.

 Have a look at this video for some information about how growth mindset works: